MrMinor-dev/mrminor-dev.github.io/index.md

 ---

-## About MRMINOR LLC
+## About This Portfolio

-An e-commerce business built as a proving ground for AI-native operations.
-Every framework in this portfolio is production-tested managing real operational workflows including:
+These frameworks are extracted from real e-commerce business operations managing:

 - Financial tracking and automation (invoice processing, expense tracking)
 - Document management (77 documents with full autonomy coverage)